demisto/content/Packs/ProofpointServerProtection/Integrations/ProofpointServerProtection/README.md

 This integration was integrated and tested with version 8.11.12 of Proofpoint Protection Server.

+In order to use the integration, a user with admin role is required.

 ## Use Cases
 ---
 1. Manage senders list.